Luckily for the giraffe, the shop has a ceiling four meters high

 Animal heads on a wall are no longer in fashion, but you sure can learn a lot just by looking at these replicas.
 If you bring a «Simba» back home, make sure you are allowed through customs and have all the papers in order.
 You don’t want to get in trouble for trading with endangered species, do you?

-A trip to Deyrolle mean for the most part that you can see a shadow of the beauty and splendour of nature displayed by carefully prepared specimens of all kinds, all those details, all that history of evolution, all the colours imaginable preserved in boxes and boxes of graceful captured butterflies.
+A visit to Deyrolle means you can see a shadow of the beauty and splendour of nature displayed by carefully prepared specimens.
+All those details, history of evolution, all the colours imaginable preserved in boxes and boxes of graceful captured butterflies.

 Address: 46 Rue de Bac, 75007 Paris, France